Ewa-Anna/Bookstore/README.md

 <br>
 ![env_example](bookstore/static/img/screenshots/env_example.PNG)
 <br>

+Please note that docker-compose.yml file has below actions setup as commands.
+Therefore, when running project in a [Docker](#docker-compose) container, there is no need to run those tasks manually.

+### PostgreSQL
 For PostgreSQL, you need to download PostgreSQL https://www.postgresql.org/download/.
+Follow the installation guide and setup a user.

+### Stripe
 For Stripe functionality, you need to create developers account on Stripe: https://dashboard.stripe.com/test/developers and download your API keys.

 ### GTK3 - WeasyPrint